Fauna Flora Photography

 How to Identify

-A permanent resident of the Saint Lawrence Stream.
-Individuals of these group can be seen in the estuary of Saguenay River or along the North coast of the river.
-Whenever we visited the marine park, we always spotted Belugas.
+Permanent residents of the Saguenay St. Lawrence Marine Park, these whale species can be seen in the Saguenay River estuary or along St. Lawrence River's North coast.
+Whenever we visit this marine park, we always spot Belugas.